 - You can rub the wax on crisscross style.

 - You can rub the wax on up and down the length of the surfboard.

 - Or you can rub the wax on using a circular pattern to get the surf wax to stick to your board.

-Follow The Below Instructions To Wax Your Surfboard Or Foam Board
+Follow The Below Instructions To Wax Your Hard Surfboard Or Foamie Board

-- Wax goes on after the traction pad.
+- Surf wax goes on after the traction pad.
 Be sure to apply the pad first.

-- Hold the basecoat wax so the edge of the wax stick touches the board.
-Using light pressure, run the wax along the length of the surfboard.
+- Using light pressure, run the wax along the length of the surfboard.
 Most people go about three-quarters of the way up the deck on a shortboard surfboard.
-Continue to apply wax with similar strokes until you’ve covered the width of the board.
+Continue to apply wax with similar strokes until you’ve covered the width of the surfboard.

 - Go the other direction.
 Work from one rail of the surfboard to other rail.

-- Repeat this process until plenty of bumps form.
-Depending on the size of your surfboard, you may use between half and full stick of wax.
+- Repeat this process until plenty of bumps form in the wax.
+Depending on the size of your surfboard, you may use between half and full stick of surf wax.

-- Rub the topcoat wax smoothly over all of the places where you have already applied the base coat surfing wax.
+- Next, rub the topcoat wax smoothly over all of the places where you have already applied the base coat surf wax.
 When applying the topcoat, you don’t have to press as hard or use as much.